mathjax/MathJax-docs/web/typeset.rst

 the math that is being converted.
-Of course, it would be easier to simply insert the TeX code into the page and use :meth:`MathJax.typeset()` to typeset it, but this is just an example to show you how to obtain the metrics from a partoicular location in the page.
+Of course, it would be easier to simply insert the TeX code into the page and use :meth:`MathJax.typeset()` to typeset it, but this is just an example to show you how to obtain the metrics from a particular location in the page.

 Note that obtaining the metrics causes a page refresh, so it is